 Stock Options.
-Stock options granted under the Plan are fully vested and exercisable.
-No options have been granted since 2009, and all compensation expense associated with stock options has been fully recognized as of December 31, 2017.
+No options have been granted since 2009.
+As of December 31, 2018, there were no outstanding options and all compensation expense associated with stock options has been fully recognized.

 The table below sets forth a summary of stock option activity under the Plan.